etherCorps/sveltekit-og/README.md

 All notable changes to this project are documented in the [changelog](CHANGELOG.md).

+## License

+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-This project will not be possible without the following projects:
+This project would not be possible without the following projects:

 - [Satori & @vercel/og](https://github.com/vercel/satori)
 - [Noto by Google Fonts](https://fonts.google.com/noto)